The multiresolution analysis of flow graphs: Flow graphs, single-entry/single-exit regions, and the program structure tree

-While the proposition is obvious, the detailed construction of the encapsulation \emph{in silico} turns out to be perhaps more delicate than expected (cf. \S \ref{sec:Encapsulation}).
-Note also that the class of digraphs considered in the proposition is essentially the largest possible: if a nonempty digraph does not have any source vertex, then it necessarily has more than one vertex, and therefore has more than one encapsulation; a similar observation applies for digraphs with no target vertices.
-In such events we may, when convenient, use the convention that ``the'' encapsulation is specified in terms of an ordering on the vertices by introducing a source edge to the first vertex and/or a target edge from the last vertex as necessary: the code in \S \ref{sec:Encapsulation} follows this convention.

-A digraph that is its own encapsulation and has a path cover consisting solely of paths from the source to the target is called a \emph{flow graph}. \footnote{ NB.
+A \emph{flow graph} $G$ is a digraph with exactly one source and exactly one target, such that there is a unique (entry) edge from the source and a unique (exit) edge to the target, and such that identifying the source of the entry edge with the target of the exit edge yields a strongly connected digraph.
+(We do not require the entry and exit edges to be distinct, e.g., if $|V(G)| = 2$.) \footnote{NB.
 One sometimes sees variants of the definition and naming of this particular sort of concept, for the latter most typically as ``flowgraph'', ``flowchart'', or ``flow chart''.
-Some concepts with the same name are technically quite different but ``spiritually'' viewed in a similar context, as, e.g., in the work of Manin. \cite{Manin2009,DelaneyMarcolli} }
+Some concepts with the same name are technically quite different but ``spiritually'' viewed in a similar context, as, e.g., in the work of Manin \cite{DelaneyMarcolli,Manin2009}. }